 Flame Firing the Picco can be done with a shallow pan with several cotton balls soaked in 91% isopropyl alcohol and set aflame.
 This is a soft and even flame and preferred to a propane torch.
 Smother flame with copper plate to extinguish.
 This method is pretty easy with practice and will also work well for all other aquatint applications.

-Removal The Picco can be easily and safely removed with B-100 Biodiesel.
+Removal The Picco can be easily and safely removed with B100 Biodiesel.
 Follow up with an aqueous solution of TSP to degrease.
-Soy solvents, naphtha or acetone may work too but we haven't tested them.
+Biokleen Citrus Soy Slovent may also work for safely removing the Picco but we haven't tested it.
+Also removes with acetone or naptha.

 What is a Photogravure?
 This page explains the differences in the various photo intaglio processes, including photogravure, direct gravure, photo etching and photopolymer.